 The National Institute of Justice (NIJ) is the research, development, and evaluation agency of the U.S. Department of Justice (DOJ) and a component of the Office of Justice Programs (OJP).
 NIJ provides objective, independent, evidence-based knowledge and tools to enhance the administration of justice and public safety.
+NIJ solicits applications to inform its search for the knowledge and tools to guide policy and practice.

-NIJ seeks qualified applicants to operate the Criminal Justice Electronic Crime Technology Center of Excellence ("the Center") within the NLECTC System.
-The Center provides scientific and technical support to NIJ's research and development efforts; supports the demonstration, transfer, and adoption of appropriate technology into practice by law enforcement and corrections agencies, courts, and public crime laboratories; assists in the development and dissemination of technology guidelines and standards; and provides technology assistance, information, and support to law enforcement and other criminal justice agencies.
+NIJ seeks qualified applicants to establish and operate a Forensic Technology Center of Excellence ("the Center") within the National Law Enforcement and Corrections Technology Center System ("the NLECTC System") to support its research, development, testing, and evaluation (RDT&E) process in all areas of forensic science for criminal justice application.
+The Center will support the NIJ RDT&E process by providing scientific and technical support to NIJ's research and development efforts; supporting the demonstration, transfer, and adoption of appropriate forensic technology into practice by crime laboratories, forensic service providers (supporting criminal justice applications), law enforcement, and other criminal justice agencies; assisting in the development and dissemination of technology guidelines and standards; and providing technology assistance, information, and support to the above law enforcement and other appropriate criminal justice agencies.